Your monthly gift of $35 supports a woman with skills to support her family and create sustainable change.

 After graduating from our program, women report positive changes in four key areas:

-Women influence decisions in the home and community: Nearly 49 percent of women report participating in household financial decisions at graduation, compared to 24 percent at enrollment.
+Women influence decisions in the home and community: 65 percent of women report participating in household financial decisions at graduation, compared to 27 percent at enrollment.

-Women create and connect to networks for support and advocacy: More than 98 percent of participants report sharing information about their rights with other women at graduation, compared to less than 1 percent at enrollment.
+Women create and connect to networks for support and advocacy: 91 percent of participants report sharing information about their rights with other women at graduation, compared to 5 percent at enrollment.